Universal-Team/db/docs/llm-policy.md

 When submitting, select this if:
 - You have used an LLM to write some functions, READMEs, release notes, etc
-- You belive that you (or a human working on the code) has checked all LLM output to do as expected
+- You believe that you (or a human working on the code) has checked all LLM output to do as expected
 - You have **NOT** used an LLM to do large-scale "vibecoding" tasks

 ### Major